 After leaving Brighton Art College, she studied textiles at Chelsea College of Art and Design, and on graduating worked for British designer Betty Jackson CBE and Calvin Klein.
 She was right hand to fashion designer Elspeth Gibson for around five years before founding her own, eponymous fashion label in 2007.

-I think every entrepreneur reaches a point when it’s right to take the plunge.
+I was once told I was too consumed with detail, and not at all commercial.
 It was about six months before Elspeth Gibson shut up shop, and I’d been headhunted by another company.
 ‘We just don’t think you’re going to enjoy the role,’ they said.
 But they also asked if I’d thought about starting on my own.
 I hadn’t thought about it at all.
 But when Elspeth’s leaving coincided with my mum dying, I thought, ‘Actually, maybe it’s now or never.’
+My dad, who ran his own business, helped with the original set-up, albeit not financially, and that’s how my business grew, little by little.

 The first piece I made under my own name was a massive ballgown.
 It was about 30 metres of silk chiffon – a strapless, ruched, gathered evening dress in a blush, nudey pink.

 Cash flow is a constant juggling act.
 It’s the biggest challenge from the business side of things.
-Because we tend to be driven by one-off orders, we have peaks and troughs which we have to manage.
+Because we tend to be driven by one-off orders, we have peaks and troughs.

-It’s an intimate relationship that I have with clients.
+My customers tell me everything!
+It’s an intimate relationship.
 I like meeting new clients and chatting to them about who they are, what they’re doing and how they’re going to wear the outfit.
 It’ll usually be for an occasion – they’re the mother of the bride or the groom, or they’re going to Ascot, or they want a bridal dress.
 It’s something they’ve saved for.
-We also have clients who I’ve worked with for years.
-It’s a really special relationship we get to build with these women and we really become part of their lives.
+And then afterwards they send you photos, which is fab!
+They keep me involved, and I love that.

 View this post on Instagram